 Coldfoot to Deadhorse- 239 miles (200 miles dirt)

 Still going north, we will cross the Brooks Range.
 Be sure to watch for dall sheep on the cliffs of the mountains.
 Once north of the Brooks Range we are on the North Slope and we enter the realm of the Arctic tundra eco-system full of unique vegetation and animals like caribou and musk ox.
 You may even see the occasional Grizzly Bear out on the tundra!
 Stay in Deadhorse.

 Tuesday June 7th, 2016 or Tuesday June 21st, 2016

 Deadhorse to Coldfoot- 239 miles (200 miles dirt)

-On the road again, we will be riding from the most northerly point on the road system in North America.
+Take an optional tour of the oil fields and to the edge of the Arctic Ocean ($59) in the morning.
+Then, on the road again!
+You will be riding from the most northerly point on the road system in North America.
 Another chance to see Dall sheep on the cliffs.
 Remember to keep an eye out for Grizzlies too.
 Stay in Coldfoot.

 Coldfoot to Chatanika- 269 miles